 Leaving a job, whether it’s by resignation, retirement, or termination, is a considerable change for the employee and the organization.
-Amongst these aspects is employee clearance, a standard process to ensure that everything is cleared with all responsibilities met and company assets returned.
-From returning equipment to settling financial accounts and ensuring all legal liabilities have been met, employee clearance is a cornerstone to ensuring that leaving is done without a hassle.
+One important aspect is employee clearance, a standard process that ensures employees fulfill all responsibilities and return company assets before leaving.
+From returning equipment and settling financial accounts to completing legal obligations, employee clearance helps organizations manage smooth and hassle-free exits.

 In this blog, we’ll delve into why employee clearance is crucial, the steps involved, and how it helps protect both the organization and the employee from potential risks